simonfrisch/hello-world/README.md

 # Wiki RPG Masterproject

-In the following, theory and work progress are documented.
+In this document, work progress, discussions and theory are documented.

 ## Issues and questions
 Issues | Urgency | Comments